PaulPaulDevelops/paulpauldevelops/README.md

 ![Image of Pikachu Waving](https://emojis.slackmojis.com/emojis/images/1579216111/7550/pikachu_wave.gif?1579216111)

 Hi, I'm Paulina ✨ - Lead Software Engineer at OpenForge where I manage an awesome development team and work on some cool mobile applications.
-Occasionally I brew up CSS magic over on [Codepen](https://codepen.io/paulpauldevelops).

 ---